Private Tours for Groups and Families

 Walking Boston Lets You Hold History In Your HandsBen Edwards has a personal connection to Boston history and his tales are supported by primary sources.
 See some of the rare documents and historic newspapers that you’ll hold in your hands on tour.
 Step Back In Time

-Tour Historic Boston with a Relative of Paul Revere
+Tour Boston’s Freedom Trail with a Relative of Paul Revere

 The passion Ben Edwards has for Boston is evident from the moment you meet him.
 It’s one of the things that makes his private guided walking tour unlike any other in the city.
 With Ben, you’ll walk the same streets that four generations of his ancestors did and even pass the spot where their home once stood both before and during the American Revolution.